Humphry Davy: Royal Institution

-In 1799, Count Rumford had proposed the establishment in London of an 'Institution for Diffusing Knowledge', i.e. the Royal Institution.
+In 1799, Benjamin Thompson (Count Rumford) had proposed the establishment in London of an 'Institution for Diffusing Knowledge', i.e. the Royal Institution.
 The house in Albemarle Street was bought in April 1799.
 Rumford became secretary to the institution, and Dr Thomas Garnett was the first lecturer.

-In February 1801 Davy was interviewed by the committee of the Royal Institution, comprising Joseph Banks, Benjamin Thompson (who had been appointed Count Rumford) and Henry Cavendish.
-Davy wrote to Davies Gilbert on 8 March 1801 about the offers made by Banks and Thompson, a possible move to London and the promise of funding for his work in galvanism.
+In February 1801 Davy was interviewed by the committee of the Royal Institution, comprising Joseph Banks, Benjamin Thompson and Henry Cavendish.
+Davy wrote to Davies Giddy on 8 March 1801 about the offers made by Banks and Thompson, a possible move to London and the promise of funding for his work in galvanism.
 He also mentioned that he might not be collaborating further with Beddoes on therapeutic gases.
 The next day Davy left Bristol to take up his new post at the Royal Institution, it having been resolved 'that Humphry Davy be engaged in the service of the Royal Institution in the capacity of assistant lecturer in chemistry, director of the chemical laboratory, and assistant editor of the journals of the institution, and that he be allowed to occupy a room in the house, and be furnished with coals and candles, and that he be paid a salary of 100l. per annum.'

 On 25 April 1801, Davy gave his first lecture on the relatively new subject of 'Galvanism'.
 He and his friend Coleridge had had many conversations about the nature of human knowledge and progress, and Davy's lectures gave his audience a vision of human civilisation brought forward by scientific discovery.
 "It [science] has bestowed on him powers which may almost be called creative; which have enabled him to modify and change the beings surrounding him, and by his experiments to interrogate nature with power, not simply as a scholar, passive and seeking only to understand her operations, but rather as a master, active with his own instruments."
 The first lecture garnered rave reviews, and by the June lecture Davy wrote to John King that his last lecture had attendance of nearly 500 people.
 "There was Respiration, Nitrous Oxide, and unbounded Applause.
 Amen!"
 Davy revelled in his public status.

+Women's scientific education

 Davy's lectures included spectacular and sometimes dangerous chemical demonstrations along with scientific information, and were presented with considerable showmanship by the young and handsome man.

 Davy also included both poetic and religious commentary in his lectures, emphasizing that God's design was revealed by chemical investigations.
 Religious commentary was in part an attempt to appeal to women in his audiences.
 Davy, like many of his enlightenment contemporaries, supported female education and women's involvement in scientific pursuits, even proposing that women be admitted to evening events at the Royal Society.

 Davy acquired a large female following around London.
 In a satirical cartoon by Gillray, nearly half of the attendees pictured are female.
 His support of women caused Davy to be subjected to considerable gossip and innuendo, and to be criticised as unmanly.